 One tradition didn't last long.
 The balloons were originally allowed to float away, and those who found them got a gift certificate from Macy's.

 4. The route has changed over time

 For years, the parade's Midtown route went right down Broadway, Manhattan's spine.
 But in 2009, the route was moved to Seventh Avenue because of new pedestrian plazas along Broadway.
 It was changed to Sixth Avenue in 2011.
 Given the parade's draw as a tourist attraction, this did not go over well with some folks.

-For 2019, the route will start at 77th Street and Central Park West, where it takes a left turn at 59th Street.
-It will continue to ride past Central Park until reaches Sixth Avenue.
-From there, it will head down straight down to 34th Street, where it will hang right and end at the flagship store.
+For 2019, the route started at 77th Street and Central Park West, where it took a left turn at 59th Street.
+It continued to ride past Central Park until reached Sixth Avenue.
+From there, it will headed down straight down to 34th Street, where it hung a right and end at the flagship store.

 In 1957, a wet day got wetter for people near a Popeye balloon: The character's hat filled with water and drenched parade watchers.
 The same thing happened in 1962 with a Donald Duck hat.

 Superman once lost his arm to tree branches.